 Do you remember the toughest teachers you ever had?

-I do not mean the ones that held you to high standards in their field of study.
-Tough graders make accomplished writers, mathematicians, and economists, and typically have solid bonds with their students.
+I do not mean the ones that held you to high standards in your field of study.
+Tough graders make accomplished writers, mathematicians, and economists.

 My wife remembers one such teacher.
 This woman would spend the passing period between classes standing in the girl’s bathroom and shouting the time until the tardy bell rang.
 This was punctuated by pronouncements of the doom that would befall anyone who was late to class.

-Her description reminds me of a particularly difficult family member in one British humorist’s Bertie Wooster novels.
-Bertie describes his dreaded Aunt Agatha as “the one who chews broken bottles and kills rats with her teeth”
+Her description reminds me of Aunt Agatha from humorist P.G.
+Wodehouse’s Bertie Wooster novels.
+Bertie describes his aunt as “the one who chews broken bottles and kills rats with her teeth”

 In the movie, Teachers, there is a character named Ditto (an old slang term for a copier).
 Ditto is a veteran teacher who has students hand out papers at the beginning of the period and others collect the papers at the end of the period.
 In the intervening time, the students all work quietly while Ditto reads the newspaper.
 That is the routine, day after day.